fake-useragent/fake-useragent/README.md

 ---

 You can also specify the type of platforms you want to use, you can do that via the `platforms` argument (default is `["pc", "mobile", "tablet"]`.
-This example will only return random useragents from a mobile device:
+This example will only return random user-agents from a mobile device:

 ```py
 from fake_useragent import UserAgent